kenjiebalona/CODE-interpreter/README.md

 # CODE

-is a strongly – typed programming language developed to teach Junior High School students basics of programming.
-It was developed by a group of students enrolled in the Programming Languages course.
+is a strongly – typed programming language developed to teach Junior High School students the basics of programming.
 CODE is a pure interpreter.